-School governors make up the governing body of
+School governors make up the governing board

 School governors are the largest volunteer